ZYLLL520/YLAutolayout/README.md

 # YLAutolayout
-A small Swift category on UIView that creates a UIView object that is ready to be used for programmatic AutoLayout.
+A small Swift extension on UIView that creates a UIView object that is ready to be used for programmatic AutoLayout.